Skip to content

 • Per-turn scoring evaluates each response in its local context; trace-level scoring evaluates the conversation against a goal-completion criterion.
 Both are required because they catch orthogonal failures.

-• The high-per-turn + low-trace cell ("sounds good, fixes nothing") is the cheapest diagnostic — it points at the resolution gap that per-turn metrics alone would call a success.
+• The high-per-turn + low-trace cell ("sounds good, fixes nothing") is the cheapest diagnostic — it points at the resolution gap that outcome grading targets and that per-turn metrics alone would call a success.

 • Three failure classes only emerge across turns: context loss, intent drift, and circular exchange.
 Single-turn scoring is structurally blind to all three.